peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

     public PeterO.Numbers.EContext WithSimplified(
         bool simplified);

-Copies this PrecisionContext and sets the copy's "IsSimplified" property to the given value.
+Copies this EContext and sets the copy's "IsSimplified" property to the given value.

 <b>Parameters:</b>